mustafa-gunaltay/water_sort_puzzle/README.md

 How To Play Water-Sort-Puzzle ?

-1)You can only pour the water on water that is same colour with it
+1) You can only pour the water on water that is same colour with it

-2)Same colours move together
+2) Same colours move together

-3)There must be enough space on the tube
+3) There must be enough space on the tube

-4)You can't take any water from empty tube
+4) You can't take any water from empty tube